Patience is Peace.

 When am I most fully content?

 I awoke at 4am.
 It was too early to get up.
 I meditated.
 About 20 minutes later, I returned to bed, still exhausted.
 As I fell back into a state that is best described as between being asleep and being awake, I had a sense of peace rush over me.
 It's happened before.
 In fact, these kind of mornings are what I live for!
 Not stressed about anything.
 Not feeling incomplete in anyway.
-Not feeling I need to 'be' or 'do' more.
+No sense that I need to 'be' or 'do' more.
 That I am whole and complete.
 The knowing that I have enough (always have and always will).
 That not only this moment, but that my entire life is enough.
 Everything else is icing on the cake.

 All I need to do is make it to the end of the day.
 Peaceful sleep being the ultimate reward of life.
 I feel blessed that now I know what I think a lot of older people discover - the secret to just enjoying this life as it is.
-The pay off of a life will lived being that peaceful rest that we get and knowing that when our number is up, we've done our part while we could.
+The pay off of a life well lived being that peaceful rest that we get and knowing that when our number is up, we've done our part while we could.

 What if we all received validation that we are doing the best we can with what we can, and that everyone is enough?
 Imagine an entire planet where every person on it had a sense of peace at the end of the day and were rewarded for a days work with a nights sleep - and that reward was enough.